Getting the most from your lupus medications

 Delesha Carpenter Miller, MSPH, PhD a fellow at the University of North Carolina’s Thurston Arthritis Research Center, says support from a friend or family member can help, provided it’s the right kind.

 “There’s not always 100 percent agreement between the type of support people want and the type offered.
-Unwanted support can feel like a loss of autonomy,” Miller cautions.
+Unwanted support can feel like a loss of control,” Miller cautions.
 The important thing is keeping communication lines open.
 “It’s a delicate line between being reminded and being nagged, so it’s up to you to communicate how often you would like to be reminded about medications.”

 Harris says communication and organization were part of her coming to terms with her lupus.
 “At the beginning, I went on vacation, and I completely forgot my pills.
 I ended up in a really bad flare.
 Now it’s the first thing I pack: pills, then underwear.”